top of page

 Qualified Inspectors

-A diverse group of professionals, including but not limited to bricklayers, architects, engineers, and handymen, are eligible to perform these inspections, provided they have the expertise to spot hazards.
-This inclusive criterion offers building owners the flexibility to comply with the regulations without the burden of finding overly specialized inspectors.
+A wide range of professionals—including bricklayers, architects, engineers, and handymen—are permitted to perform these inspections, provided they are qualified to identify risks.
+This flexibility allows building owners to comply with regulations without unnecessary delays or specialized bottlenecks.

 Notification of Hazardous Conditions